zenglenn42/utbc2019-hw-12-bamazon/README.md

           `Please call technical support at ${this.techSupportNumber} to get a status update.` );
         } else {
-        const welcomeMsg = "Welcome to Bamazon, your complete source for some things.";
+        const welcomeMsg = "Welcome to Tinyson, your complete source for some things.";
         console.log(`\n${welcomeMsg}`);
         this._startShopping(this._stopShoppingCB.bind(this));
       }